The Best Attractions in Centro, Madrid for Any Itinerary

 MEAT

-For those of you who like burgers and a laid back atmosphere, MEAT is a good option in Madrid’s Centro, and isn’t too far from Chueca.
+For those of you who like burgers and a laid back atmosphere, MEAT is a good option in Madrid’s Centro, and it isn’t too far from Chueca either.
 The service here was really fast, so we were in and out in no time.
-The menu here isn’t enormous, but they do have a nice variety of beef, chicken, and plant-based burgers to choose from.
-Or if you’re not too hungry, you can always opt for a salad (but who really does that?).
-I tried one of their chicken burgers with a side of onion rings, which were all perfectly cooked.
-Unfortunately we visited just before they were due to close so we couldn’t try one of their desserts, but they look tasty!
-MEAT were also hosting a beer pong tournament later in the evening, so there’s always a lot of fun going on here.
+The menu isn’t enormous, but they do have a nice variety of beef, chicken, and plant-based burgers to choose from.

 Staying in Centro can be quite expensive, especially if you’re visiting Madrid on a budget.
 We often choose to stay in apartments rather than hotels so that we have the option of making our own food, and they sometimes work out to be cheaper than hotels too.
-In Madrid’s city centre, there’s no better place to stay than near all of the main attractions.
-That’s why Gran View Apartments, located right on Gran Vía, is the perfect option if you’re planning on staying in Madrid for a couple of days.
+If this is your first time in Madrid, you’ll want to stay near all of the main attractions in Centro.
+That’s why Gran View Apartments, located right on Gran Via, is the perfect option if you’re planning on staying in Madrid for a couple of days.

 Gran View Apartments have a gym and sauna room on the top floor which need to be booked in advance.
-They have a beautiful rooftop bar area that offers panoramic views of the city and the distant countryside too.
-The rooftop pool opens in the summer and is for guests only.
-Since Madrid obviously doesn’t have its own beach, this is something that you’ll be really thankful for!
-The reception desk is also open 24/7 so if you have any problems there is always someone on hand to help.
-Gran View Apartments definitely helped us to make the most of our time in Madrid, since we didn’t need to travel far to get back to our apartment at the end of the day.
-It’s a beautiful place to stay in Madrid, and I guarantee that you won’t want to leave.
+They have a beautiful rooftop bar area that offers panoramic views of the city too.
+The rooftop pool opens in the summer months and is for guests only.
+Since Madrid obviously doesn’t have its own beach, this is something that you’ll be really thankful for.

 >> Click here for the most up to date prices at Gran View Apartments <<

-There are so many must-see attractions in Madrid’s Centro to choose from, and it can often be overwhelming for first time visitors to the city.
-The desire to see as much as possible is understandable, but to make things a little easier there are some points of interest that you should definitely visit before others.
-Even if you’ve been to the Spanish capital before, you’ll no doubt want to visit a few of these key attractions again and get more stunning photos.
-And Retiro Park isn't too far from Centro either.
-Whatever your plans in Madrid are, you’re sure to have a great time!
+There are many must-see attractions in Centro to choose from, and it can often be overwhelming for first time visitors to the city.
+The desire to see as much as possible is understandable.
+Even if you’ve been to the Spanish capital before, you’ll no doubt want to visit a few of these key attractions again.
+The famous Retiro Park isn’t too far from Centro either which is an added bonus of staying in Centro.
+Whatever your plans in Madrid are, you’re sure to have a great time.

 Have you walked around Centro in Madrid before?
 I’d love to hear what your favourite part of the city centre is, and if you have any other recommendations for things to do here.
 Let me know in the comments below!
 You can follow my travels on Instagram as well, where I’m always posting unique things to do and places to eat.